 - Protected under Schedule 5 of the 1981 Wildlife and Countryside Act (for sale only)

 The sole foodplant is Horseshoe Vetch (Hippocrepis comosa).

-The butterfly prefers the hottest areas of dry chalk or limestone grassland with abundant foodplants in short turf, although slightly taller vegetation may be used in sheltered quarries.
-Most colonies occur on warm, south-facing slopes, where favoured breeding areas are sheltered hollows (especially old chalk pits and quarries).
+Dry chalk or limestone grassland with abundant foodplants in short turf, but slightly taller vegetation may be used in sheltered quarries.
+Most colonies occur on warm, south-facing slopes where favoured breeding areas are sheltered hollows (especially old chalk pits and quarries).